-If every page of your content mirrors the F-shape, casual internet browsers will feel instantly comfortable when they land anywhere on your website.
+If every page of your content mirrors the F-shape, casual internet browsers will feel instantly comfortable.
 They’ll think `Hey, this stuff is really easy to read’.
 Even if it isn’t.

 In short, they’ll stick around.
-And once casual visitors hang around onsite for longer than 30 seconds, they’re significantly more likely to convert to customers.
+And that means they’re more likely to convert to customers.
 Provided you do one more thing:

 Calls to action

-Try and include 2 per page and wherever possible, put the first one `above the fold’.
+Try and include 2 CTAs per page and wherever possible, put the first one `above the fold’.

-Keep your CTAs clear, simple and consistent per page – otherwise you’ll confuse your visitor.
+Keep them clear, simple and consistent per page – otherwise you’ll confuse your visitor.
 Most importantly, make them very… very…

 That’s it for now.
 But I’m following my own advice – so if you want some help with your content, or you’d like a free website consultation, here’s what to do next: